 Affirmative Action/Equal Opportunity Policy Statement

 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
-Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.
+Candidates with disabilities and protected veterans are encouraged to apply.

-Letter of application, C.C., portfolio of creative or scholarly work, and the names of three recommenders must be submitted through Interfolio.
-Colgate strives to be a community supportive of diverse perspectives and identities.
-Candidates should describe in their cover letter how their approach to teaching might create an inclusive educational environment.
-Review of applications will begin on November 1, 2024 and will continue until the position is filled.
-Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York at Upstate NY HERC Jobs
+Review of applications will begin May 23, 2025, and will continue until the position is filled.
+Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York

 Salary Range or Pay Grade